netsphere-labs/rails-openid-connect-idp-as/README.md

-# OpenIDConnect Sample
+# OpenIDConnectOp Sample

 A sample OpenID Connect Provider (OP or IdP) using the `openid_connect` gem.

-Ruby on Rails.
+Ruby on Rails 6.1.
 See https://www.nslabs.jp/digital-identity.rhtml

 ## Resources